di-sukharev/opencommit/README.md

 Make sure that you spell it `gpt-4` (lowercase) and that you have API access to the 4th model.
 Even if you have ChatGPT+, that doesn't necessarily mean that you have API access to GPT-4.

-#### Use LocalAI model
+#### Use LocalAI

-We have added support to use (LocalAI)[https://github.com/go-skynet/LocalAI] as a model.
+We have added support to use [LocalAI](https://github.com/go-skynet/LocalAI) as a model.
 This is a free and open source model that you can run locally.
 To use this model, you need to have LocalAI running on your machine.

 ##### Setup LocalAI
 This is the way our team configured our enviroment to run LocalAI.
 You can follow these steps here: